civol/HDLRuby/README.md

 ```

-While requiring care, properly designed method can be very useful for clean code reuse.
+While requiring caution, a properly designed method can be very useful for clean code reuse.
 For example, the following method allows to start the execution of a block after a given number of cycles:

 ```ruby
 def after(cycles,rst = $rst, &code)